CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Conclusion

 Beyond this key result, our experiments validated the framework’s design choices while establishing clear guidance for its application.
 Most notably, simple overestimation of the stage one parameter $k$ --- the number of prototypes in each consumer’s RLS --- proved to be a robust and practical configuration strategy for the framework’s sole parameter.
 The RLS also consistently outperformed alternative single- and multi-\textit{profile} representations, achieving lower reconstruction error across a wide range of practical $k$.
 WSMD emerged as the most effective set-to-set distance, demonstrating robustness to outliers and working particularly well in combination with the overestimation strategy.
 Furthermore, CROCS demonstrated practical feasibility through a structure that is readily parallelisable and open to further optimisation.
 In our application to Australian smart meter data, hyperprototypes and their coverage statistics yielded interpretable seasonal summaries, clarifying the concrete daily consumption patterns that brought consumers together within the same cluster.

-Beyond consumer segmentation, CROCS can also provide insights at the level of individual consumers, with stage one clustering supporting tasks such as anomaly detection, monitoring behavioural change, and identifying the uptake of new technologies.
-The framework is also inherently modular; while we implemented it using min–max normalisation with constrained Dynamic Time Warping and either $k$-medoids or Ward’s hierarchical clustering for consistency with comparative studies \cite{Yerbury2024b}, CROCS can readily adopt alternative methodologies as required.
-By unifying methodological rigour with practical scalability, CROCS marks a step forward in behaviour-centric consumer segmentation --- offering a robust and extensible framework that enhances the analytical value of smart meter data while strengthening the operational foundations of DSM and DR strategies in increasingly complex electricity systems.
+Beyond consumer segmentation, CROCS can also provide insights at the level of individual consumers, with stage one clustering supporting tasks such as anomaly detection, monitoring for behavioural change, and identifying the uptake of new technologies.
+The framework is also inherently modular, so while it has been implemented here using min-max normalisation with constrained Dynamic Time Warping and either $k$-medoids or Ward's hierarchical clustering for consistency with comparative studies \cite{Yerbury2024b}, CROCS can readily adopt alternative methodologies as required.
+This modularity, combined with its domain-agnostic foundations, makes the framework readily extensible beyond smart meter data to any setting where long time series can be meaningfully decomposed into recurring periods.

+By unifying methodological rigour with practical scalability in the energy domain, CROCS marks a step forward in behaviour-centric consumer segmentation --- offering a robust and extensible framework that enhances the analytical value of smart meter data while strengthening the operational foundations of DSM and DR strategies in increasingly complex electricity systems.